 On the back, there are 6 more inputs alongside 10 line outputs, MIDI I/O, firewire connections and optical I/O. You definitely won’t lack any connection type with the interface.

-High- quality audio is easily managed with the comprehensive software pack that is included.
+High- quality audio is easily managed with the comprehensive software package that is included.